-What is the toughest challenge survivors face?
+What has been the toughest challenge for you?

-Overcoming the frustration … of needing sleep, not being able to say what you think, not being able to do things the same as before, of having to change so many plans.
+Navigating medical beliefs, especially those that are not right for you and doing anything alternative – where you are just ridiculed.
+Knowing that when people think you look OK on the outside they assume the inside must be OK too… Overcoming the frustration … of needing sleep, not being able to say what you think, not being able to do things the same as before, of having to change so many plans.

 Any advice for people or loved ones that get daunting diagnoses?

-You can always choose how to respond- it can totally change how you view the situation.
+- You can always choose how to respond- it can totally change how you view the situation.
 If you will remember it as a nightmare, or a challenge.

-Take time to listen to what ‘you’ want and not just go with what others suggest or fear based panic.
+- Take time to listen to what ‘you’ want and not just go with what others suggest or fear-based panic.

-Look at alternatives.
+- Look at medical alternatives.

-For loved ones – just hold the person when they need it- and listen, help them find the answers they need.
+- For loved ones – just hold the person when they need it- and listen, help them find the answers they need.

-Hopefully, reach more people and help them go through similar without so much fear, pain and anger.
+I wrote a book called ‘It’s All In My Head’ and published it myself just 16 months after brain surgery!
+Hopefully, the book reaches more people and help them go through similar situations without so much fear, pain and anger as I did.
 Showing honesty and not pretence.

-Tell us something about yourself that people probably didn’t know… anything?
+Tell us something about yourself that people probably didn’t know?

 That I go to gigs almost every weekend.
 My husband plays the guitar and my son bass – in the same band!